-Planes is an instrumental rock group formed by August Capiola on drums, Martin O'Brien on the bass guitar, and myself on the guitar.
-One day in 2009, August and I decided to make some music.
-Martin happened to both overhear this conversation and own a bass and thus Planes was born.
-Playing the role of the performance artist under the informal title, "The Secretary of Education" is the one and only Robert McMahon.
+Planes is an instrumental performance art band formed by August Capiola on drums, Martin O'Brien on the bass guitar, and me on the guitar.
+Our artist, Robert McMahon, was once a prisoner in the belly of hell who escaped and calls himself "The Secretary of Education".
 Instead of practicing for shows, we record albums.
 Instead of playing shows, we practice live in front of an audience.
 We have held four live practice sessions, three of which are featured below.
 We have recorded and produced four full length albums and a demo.
 For an unreasonably small fee, we will practice at your child's birthday party.
+You've been warned.

 This is the twisted tale of a carpenter, driven insane by the incessant music playing in his head The show opens with the Carnival theme and features a cover of Death Cab for Cutie's 'Brothers on a Hotel Bed'.
 The mood progressively builds to an unorchestrated catharsis as the carpenter replaces his world with something a bit more colorful.
 The carpenter is finally brought to peace to the repetative theme entitled, 'I Will Repossess Your Car'.

 We begin the show with a grand romantic gesture, following through to the violent struggles of one man and his lover.
 In a frenzy of passion the man discovers that perhaps it was not meant to be.
 This show features the songs 'The Clipper' and 'The Tapper' which can be listened to in their entirety above.
 Stellestar's 'Robot' is performed midway through the show.